-Martin Luther wrote of his monastic experience: “I was a good monk, and I kept the rule of my order so strictly that I may say that if ever a monk got to heaven by his monkery it was I. All my brothers in the monastery who knew me will bear me out.
+Luther wrote of his monastic experience: “I was a good monk, and I kept the rule of my order so strictly that I may say that if ever a monk got to heaven by his monkery it was I. All my brothers in the monastery who knew me will bear me out.
 If I had kept on any longer, I should have killed myself with vigils, prayers, reading, and other work.”

 In his monastic duties Martin Luther served as a professor at the University of Wittenberg.
 A scholar in Hebrew and Greek, he taught theology and the Bible.
 In preparation for his classes on the books of Romans and Galatians he discovered the solution to his terror of one day standing before a holy God.
 In Romans 1:16-17 he read that in the gospel “a righteousness from God is revealed, a righteousness that is by faith from first to last, just as it is written: ‘The righteous will live by faith.’”

 Luther saw that God declares sinners righteous when they believe that Jesus, as their representative, lived the holy life they failed to live and then died the death they deserved to die.
 This is the doctrine of justification by faith.
 Justification involves a double exchange: we give Christ all our sin; he gives us all his righteousness.
-This is a free gift from God and is received by faith alone.
+It is a free gift from God and is received by faith alone.

 The apostle Paul wrote, “all have sinned and fall short of the glory of God, and are justified by his grace as a gift, through the redemption that is in Christ Jesus” (Romans 3:23-24).

 Two years later, Luther, protesting abuses in the church, drew up his ninety-five theses for debate.
 He posted this list of grievances on the door of the Castle church in Wittenberg on October 31, 1517.
 This notice served as the springboard of the Protestant Reformation.
-Since then, the Protestant church has recognized October 31 as Reformation Day.

 If Luther’s efforts at self-reformation could not win the favor of a holy God, what chance do we have?
 We can only throw ourselves upon Jesus Christ and receive the free gift of salvation through faith alone.